SubbalakshmiC/CCNA-1/ccnaDan.md

 		* e.g. (525600 - 15) / 525600 * 100 = 99.9971% uptime
 #### Interoperating a network diagram

+* thick red lines = a physical Ethernet connection
+	* can be Ethernet or fibre
+* IP address
+	* 32 bit binary number
+	* made of network and host sections
+		* basically street name and house number
+* interface
+	* This is the where you plug the devices in to the networking component
+	* FA = (Fa)st Ethernet
+		* max speed is 100 Mbp/s
+	* Gi = (Gi)gabit
+		* max speed is 1,000 Mbp/s

 ## Module 2 - Establishing internet connectivity